 - a) The design criteria that will be used to estimate the total loading on the mounting device(s), including static weight loads and dynamic loads.
 Describe the methodology that will be used to estimate the total loading, inclusive of design basis maximum seismic loads and the hydrodynamic loads that could result from pool sloshing or other effects that could accompany such seismic forces. - b) A description of the manner in which the level sensor (and stilling well, if appropriate) will be attached to the refueling floor and/or other support structures for each planned point of attachment of the probe assembly.
-Indicate in a schematic the portions of the level sensor that will serve as points of attachment for mechanical/mounting or electrical connections. - c) A description of the manner by which the mechanical connections will attach the level instrument to permanent SFP structures so as to support the level sensor assembly.
+Indicate in a schematic the portions of the level sensor that will serve as points of attachment for mechanical/mounting or electrical connections.
+For the backup pressure transmitter describe the sensing line and transmitter attachments to plant structures. - c) A description of the manner by which the mechanical connections will attach the level instrument to permanent SFP structures so as to support the level sensor assembly.

-(This information was previously requested as RAI-3 in the NRC letter dated June 21, 2013)
+(This information was previously requested as RAI-3 in the NRC letter dated June 24, 2013)